vieyang/archived.newbridge.network/contents/docs/shortcodes/_index.md

 ---
 NewDocsFlatSection: true
-title: Shortcodes Documentation
+title: Shortcodes
 description: Shortcodes for making the contents better.
 weight: 15
 ---

+# About Shortcodes

-Markdown is great for documents.
-However it is very limited for website layout and functions.
+NewBridge website is using markdown format for documentations.
+Of course markdown is great for documents, but it is also very limited for website layout and functions.

-So there are shortcodes to make more flexible contents on this website.
+NewBridge website supports so called Shortcodes.
+They have been introduced for creating macros to be used in a website's content.

+## List of Shortcodes

 {{< section-list compact >}}